ArchanaRohilla/surfs_up/README.md

 # Surfs Up
-Weather Analysis for surfing using SQLite and Flask
+Weather Analysis for surfing and ice cream shop business

 ## Project Overview
+This project involves gathering data on the seasons of Oahu and determining whether the seasons could affect the surf and ice cream shop business.
+Specifically, are there certain times of the year when business might be slower, or the type of customer could be different?

 ## Tools
+Python, SQLite, SQLAlchemy, Flask

 ## Summary